Sternotherus

 Sternotherus is a genus of turtles in the family Kinosternidae including six species commonly known as musk turtles.
-The genus is endemic to North America, occurring in the eastern third of the USA and southeast Ontario, Canada.
+The genus is endemic to North America, occurring in the eastern third of the US and southeast Ontario, Canada.
 Musk glands positioned near the bridge of the shell can produce foul smelling secretions when the turtles are threatened, although gentle handling does not normally provoke a response.
 Sternotherus are moderately small turtles, with the largest species in the genus, the razor-backed musk turtle (S. carinatus), attaining a maximum of 17.6 cm. in shell length.
 The carapace is characteristically oval and domed (an exception being the flattened musk turtle, S. depressus), with most species having one or three keels on the back which may become smoother and obscure with age in some species.
 Musk turtles are generally drab in color, mostly black, gray, brown, olive, or ocher, which aid in camouflaging them in their natural habitats.
 The head is relatively large and stout, marked with spots, streaks, or strips.
 The plastron has only 10 or 11 scutes, as opposed to 12, a more common condition in North American turtles.
 The tail is short, with males having a horny claw like tip.